How Much Vitamin D Do You Need Per Day?

 • Most adults need a minimum vitamin D daily dose of 1000 – 2000 IU

 You may know vitamin D as “the sunshine vitamin” to help support bone health.
 But did you also know that vitamin D benefits other areas of your health?
 Vitamin D also supports muscle health and function.
-And it supports immune health, too!
-Vitamin D helps to regulate the immune system response and supports immune cell function. † [2,3]
+A sufficient vitamin D level And it supports immune health, too!
+Vitamin D helps regulate a healthy immune response and supports immune cell function. † [2,3]

 Learn More: How Vitamin D Benefits Your Immune System